sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

     - Use meaningful variable names!
     - Start variable names with a lower case letter and use camelCase.
     - Variable names are case-sensitive and spelling sensitive!
 Each use of the variable in the code must match the variable name in the declaration exactly.
-    - Never put variables inside quotes (" ").
+    - Never put variables inside quotes (" "), unless you actually want to print the name of the variable rather than its value.

 ..	index::
     single: camel case
 	pair: variable; naming convention

-The convention in Java and many programming languages is to always start a variable name with a lower case letter and then uppercase the first letter of each additional word.
-Variable names can not include spaces so uppercasing the first letter of each additional word makes it easier to read the name.
-Uppercasing the first letter of each additional word is called **camel case**.
-Another option is to use underscore ``_`` to separate words, but you cannot have spaces in a variable name.

 |CodingEx| **Coding Exercise:**